Luc-Saccoccio/muhsic/README.md

 	2. In each mesure, separate right hand and left hand
 	3. Still support original system, but also this one This should solve the tempo problems, and help with the transcription of partitions.
-- Rework the option parsing, it's minimalistic, but hard to expand
+- Rework the option parsing, it's minimalistic, but hard to expand.
+Using [optparse-applicative](https://github.com/pcapriotti/optparse-applicative) ?
 - Think of optimization, and make the code more workable
   * Separate the source into multiple files
   * Easy to maintain should be the goal